Introduction

 Some of the key findings include, in the last 12 months:

-Nearly half of teachers (45%) strongly agree or agree that they are made to feel to blame if they have an issue with poor pupil behaviour.
+More than a third of teachers (42%) strongly agree or agree that they are made to feel to blame if they have an issue with poor pupil behaviour.

 Supporting members to tackle pupil indiscipline